sawatzkylindsey/workbench/documentation.md

 ### Focus
 #### Usage
+To use focus, first select which underlying of graph metric to work with.
+Some metrics are global, and other are term specific (aka biased).
+If a global metric has been selected, a button *Apply* will appear which can be clicked to apply the metric.
+If a biased metric has been selected, a text-box will appear.
-Type the term to narrow focus on into the text-box and press the enter key.
+Type the bias term into the text-box and press the enter key to apply the biased metric.

 Focusing for terms will populate the *Focus History* list in the order they are selected.
 This history cannot be changed, except by *Reseting* the graph.